calumgrant/logical/docs/worklist.md

 - `or` join both branches if the same variables are bound in all branches.

 - Warning about empty predicates with no facts or rules.
+- Optimization: Tables should assume a single type, then fall back onto polymorphic behaviour which is slower.

 Code refactoring:
 - Split up files